-The California Assessment Performance and Progress (CAASPP) System includes the Smarter Balanced Summative Assessments (SBAC) for students in the general education population, and the California Alternate Assessments (CAAs) for students with the most significant cognitive disabilities.
-Only eligible students may participate in the administration of the CAAs.
-CAAs items are aligned with alternative achievement standards, which are linked with the Common Core State Standards (CCSS).
+California Assessment The of Student Performance and Progress (CAASPP) System includes the Smarter Balanced Summative Assessments (SBAC) for students in the general education population, and the California Alternate Assessments (CAAs) for students with the most significant cognitive disabilities.
+Only eligible students may participate in the administration of CAAs items are aligned with the CAAs. alternative achievement standards, which are linked with the Common Core State Standards (CCSS).
 CAASPP results are a measure of how well students are mastering California's standards in English language arts/literacy (ELA) and mathematics, and are given to grades three through eight and grade eleven.
 SBAC tests assess student performance in ELA/Literacy and mathematics utilizing computer-adaptive tests and performance tasks, and CAAs test items are aligned with alternative achievement standards which are linked with the Common Core State Standards (CCSS).